‘Tom Clancy’s The Division’ Year 2 Free DLC Confirmed, Embargoed Info Revealed?

 — The Division (@TheDivisionGame) March 7, 2017

-Creative director Julian Gerighty spoke with Game Rant about what to expect in lieu of the anniversary.
+Creative director Julian Gerighty spoke with Game Rant about what to expect instead of the anniversary.

 “We are looking to reengage the players in light of the first year celebration for The Division by recommitting ourselves to the game in the upcoming 12 months.
 We will be delivering two separate expansion packs for the game free to everybody in the next 12 months.”

 This was considered embargoed information, according to YouTuber Skill Up via Paul Tassi of Forbes.
 It was mentioned that it was unclear if the embargo was broken when Game Rant broke this news, but Tassi said that it was embargoed.
-So what you could be seeing is information revealed prior to today’s Twitch State of the Game.
+So what you could be seeing is information revealed before today’s Twitch State of the Game.

 Update: Access to Game Rant’s write-up is no longer available, but the URL is shown in the address bar.
 Perhaps this proves the embargo was in violation?
 Either way, the Skill Up confirmation video has cited Game Rant anyhow.